Condzi/TreeTycoon/Docs/Engine/Visual.md

 # Visual
 # Drawable
 ### IDrawable enforcements
 To make something drawable you have to inherit from `IDrawable`.
 The IDrawable automaticly registers and unregisters itself (RAII) in the Renderer.
+It has additional ability to update its position to the position of the `Entity`, however it's not obligatory.
 ### Basic drawables
 Most of them are same as SFML, but just expanded with `IDrawable`:
 * Rectangle Shape